Host Buddy

 Upcoming Features

 As a user, I want to be able to manage customized prompts in the Host Buddy app by tagging them with preferred AI model names and attaching relevant files because this will enhance my ability to organize and utilize prompts effectively.
-This will affect the prompts management section, specifically impacting the PromptList and PromptEditor components where I will create, edit, and delete prompts, tag them, and add file attachments.Planned
+This will affect the prompts management section, specifically impacting the PromptList and PromptEditor components where I will create, edit, and delete prompts, tag them, and add file attachments.Completed

 Medium Priority